Transum Software

 14

-A roll of paper used for printing receipts in a shop is five and a half yards long.
+A roll of paper used for printing receipts in a shop is eight and a half yards long.

 How many inches is that length equivalent to?